ycdevbdsp/sinnoh/README.md

 The author of this application makes the assumption that you have a general idea of what you're trying to do, and will not provide instructions on how to acquire the data that this application can modify.

-However, assuming you do have that, select File > Load and select the file that contains the map matrix files (hint: it's called "gamesettings").
+However, assuming you do have that, select File > Load and select your "romfs" folder.
 The app will begin iterating over some data and may take a while depending on your computer.
 Recommend opening the tool from a command shell so you can see the loading progress.
+Once this loading is done for the first time, you will have a "romfs_unpacked" folder in the same directory of your "romfs" folder.
+On future runs of the application, when the romfs folder is selected, you will be asked if you want to use the already unpacked files.
+If you select no, they will be unpacked from scratch again.

 ## Editing Cells